Can the RSV Surge Affect My Pet?

 How long does a typical feline upper respiratory infection last?

-Once a cat is exposed to an infectious agent, it will go through an incubation period of two to 10 days before developing clinical signs.
+Once a cat is exposed to an infectious agent, the virus will go through an incubation period of two to 10 days before the cat starts showing clinical signs.
 If the infection is uncomplicated, it will typically last for seven to 10 days, although signs may persist for up to 21 days in some cases.
 During this entire time, the cat may be infective to other cats.

 With FVR, all cats become chronic carriers, meaning that they will have the disease for life.
 In some cats that carry FVR, stress (because of surgery, other illnesses, changes in the home, boarding, etc.) may cause the virus to become reactivated throughout life.
 With FCV, about half of infected cats will become carriers of the disease.
 In some cases, the carrier state may only last for a few months.
 In a small percentage of cats, the carrier state may persist for life.
 These persistent carriers are usually asymptomatic but still serve as a constant source of FCV to susceptible cats.